 Higher profitability compared to downstream activities like refining

 Although, the revenues attributed to crude oil and NGL production are less when compared to downstream businesses like refined product sales, the profitability is much higher.
-We estimate that EBITDA margins for crude oil and NGL production were a little over 38% in 2011 compared to only 4.6% for refined product sales.
+We estimate that EBITDA margins for crude oil and NGL production were a little over 45% in 2015 compared to just around 2% for refined product sales.

 The difference in margins is attributable to the fact that the cost of production per barrel is quite low for crude oil compared to its selling price.
-For 2011, the company's average selling price for crude oil was around $103 per barrel when average production costs were only $10 per barrel.
+For 2015, the company's average selling price for crude oil was around $50 per barrel when average production costs were around $20 per barrel.

 Improvements in technology

-There has been substantial improvement in refinery technology as well.
 The early refineries that were established were mainly used to process light sweet crude resulting in an increase in demand for light sweet crude.
 As a result of higher oil prices in recent times, heavy crude oil is becoming more economically attractive.
-There has been an increasing interest in the development of new cost effective methods for extracting and transporting heavy crude oil for refining into valuable light and middle distillate fuels.
+In addition, interest in the development of new cost effective methods for extracting and transporting heavy crude oil, for refining into valuable light and middle distillate fuels, is also increasing.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.

 Who came up with the Trefis forecast for future years?

 The Trefis team of in-house Analysts considers a variety of factors when projecting any forecast.
 The rationale for our projections is explained in the Trefis analysis section below.